Washingtonian Today: What We're Thankful For

 Good morning and welcome to the special pre-Thanksgiving edition of Washingtonian Today.
 This has been a particularly sticky year for me—tremendous career highs were met with some personal lows.
 So what am I thankful for?
-For the countless people who keep me alive and functioning; for accessible mental health treatment in Washington, DC; for the strangers who have been vulnerable and open with me about their struggles; and for several new the colleagues and co-workers who add color and joy to my life.
+For the countless people who keep me alive and functioning; for accessible mental health treatment in Washington, DC; for the strangers who have been vulnerable and open with me about their struggles; and for several new colleagues and co-workers who add color and joy to my life.
 Also: the egg sandwiches at GW Deli in Foggy Bottom.

 At the bottom of today’s email you can read about what some of my Washingtonian coworkers are thankful for.
 From our entire Washingtonian Today family to you: a happy and safe holiday.
 Also, it’s now officially acceptable to listen to “All I Want for Christmas Is You” on repeat (because I’m not aware of any good music about Thanksgiving and you should let yourself be merry).
 A reminder that you can always reach me, Brittany Shepherd, at bshepherd@washingtonian.com or find me on Twitter.
 Sign your work spouse up for this newsletter here.